playcanvas/developer.playcanvas.com/content/en/user-manual/version-control/branches.md

 To delete a branch open the version control panel, select the branch you wish to delete and choose the "Delete this branch" option in the branch's drop-down menu.

-![][delete-branch]
+![Delete a branch][6]

 You will be asked to confirm the deletion of the branch by typing the name of the branch in the dialog box.

 **Note, deleted branches cannot be recovered after deletion!
 If in doubt, please close the branch instead.**

-![][delete-branch-dialog]
+![Delete a branch warning][7]

-[1]: /images/user-manual/version-control/new-branch.jpg
+[1]: /images/user-manual/version-control/branches/new-branch.png
-[2]: /images/user-manual/version-control/new-branch-dialog.jpg
+[2]: /images/user-manual/version-control/branches/new-branch-dialog.png
-[3]: /images/user-manual/version-control/switch-branch.jpg
+[3]: /images/user-manual/version-control/branches/switch-branch.png
-[4]: /images/user-manual/version-control/close-branch.jpg
+[4]: /images/user-manual/version-control/branches/close-branch.png
-[5]: /images/user-manual/version-control/close-branch-dialog.jpg
+[5]: /images/user-manual/version-control/branches/close-branch-dialog.png
-[delete-branch]:  /images/user-manual/version-control/delete-branch.png
-[delete-branch-dialog]:  /images/user-manual/version-control/delete-branch-dialog.png
+[6]: /images/user-manual/version-control/branches/delete-branch.png
+[7]: /images/user-manual/version-control/branches/delete-branch-dialog.png
+[8]: /images/user-manual/version-control/branches/search-for-a-branch.gif
+[9]: /images/user-manual/version-control/branches/filter-branches.gif
+[10]: /images/user-manual/version-control/branches/favorite-branch-via-dropdown.gif
+[11]: /images/user-manual/version-control/branches/favorite-branch-via-button.gif